A woman affectionately kissing her dog in the rain.

 • Submission and appeasement: Licking is a submissive behavior that dogs use to show deference to more dominant individuals.

-See also Do Dogs and Cats Get Along?
+See also Do Dogs Snore?

 Interestingly, the act of dogs licking humans dates back thousands of years.
 In ancient times, dogs would lick their owners’ wounds, as their saliva was believed to have healing properties.
 This historical practice showcases the deep bond and innate caregiving instincts that dogs have toward humans.